allisonhung/interaction-network/README.md

 - Approved requests send invite emails.
 - Invite links redirect to the app callback page at `/auth/callback`.
 - Configure Supabase Auth URL settings to allow your production and local callback URLs.

+## Suggested prompt examples

+- `Show me what a dinner party would look like with allison, carter, julia II, kaaj, and catie.`
+- `Plan a birthday event with alice, bob, and david.`
+- `Create a team offsite with maya, rina, and tom.
+Who else could I add to increase social connection?`

 ## Scripts